 Utilities are backing a ballot measure they claim is pro-solar.
-Environmentalists say it’s anything but.
+Is it?

 The Florida Supreme Court is set to weigh in on a controversial ballot measure that environmentalists warn could erect a new obstacle for the state’s struggling renewable-energy industry.

 On Monday, the court is expected to begin hearing oral arguments over Amendment 1, a proposed ballot initiative that purports to strengthen the legal rights of homeowners who have rooftop solar panels.
 But critics in the solar industry and environmental groups claim that if the measure passes in November, it would actually deal a major blow to rooftop solar by undermining one of the key state policies supporting it.

 Amendment 1 was created by an organization with a grassroots-sounding name: Consumers for Smart Solar.
 In reality, though, the organization is financed by the state’s major electric utility companies as well as by conservative groups with ties to the Koch brothers.
 The measure qualified for the ballot in late January, after nabbing nearly 700,000 signatures from Floridians.
 A competing measure—pushed by Floridians for Solar Choice, a group backed by the solar industry—did not get enough signatures to make the ballot.

 In Florida, the Supreme Court is commonly asked by the attorney general to review ballot initiatives to ensure that what voters will read on the ballot accurately characterizes the legal effects of the measure.
 And in this case, it does not, according to a legal brief filed by the environmental group Earthjustice: